Do you need to find another good technician?April 18, 2022

 Did you know that a fully-grown elephant is capable of um, releasing 300 pounds of “excess baggage” every day?
 I can’t even imagine the work it took to find that out, or even the scale that may have been used!
-Apart from the awful visual that may be in your head right now, why is an elephant an interesting analogy when we consider the day-to-day running of your business?
+Apart from the awful visual that may be in your head right now, why is an elephant an interesting analogy when we consider the day-to-day running of your business and your service management system?
 Because, everything that becomes big and unmanageable, has small and manageable beginnings.
 Let me explain.

 Before elephants become 12,000 pound animals, they are only about 200 pounds at birth.
 You could be mistaken when looking at an adorable baby elephant and wanting one for yourself, but then it grows, and it grows… One day you look up and there you have a full-grown animal that is difficult to manage, and in order to create that much waste, it eats A LOT.